TutulDevs/NO-BS-JS/0_Data-Types/1_number.md

 👉 Check Dmitri's [blog post](https://dmitripavlutin.com/infinity-in-javascript/) to know more about `Infinity`.

-**NaN** stands for _Not a Number_.
+`NaN` stands for _Not a Number_.
 Ironic, isn't it?
-You'll get it when you try to devide zero by zero(0 / 0), `Infinity - Infinity` or any operation that is not meaningful.
+You'll get it when you try to divide zero by zero(0 / 0), `Infinity - Infinity` or any operation that is not meaningful.
 It is the result of a wrong mathematical operation.
-Once a variable gets NaN, there's no going back.
-Whatever you do with NaN, will returns NaN.
+Once a variable gets `NaN`, there's no going back.
+Whatever you do with `NaN`, will return `NaN`.

 ```js
 0 / 0; // NaN